 However, if your spleen is unaffected by coeliac disease, these vaccinations are not usually necessary.

-As well as cutting gluten out of your diet, a GP or dietitian may also recommend taking vitamin and mineral supplements, at least for the first 6 months after your diagnosis.
+As well as cutting gluten out of your diet, a GP or dietitian may also recommend taking vitamin and mineral supplements if you need them, for example for iron deficiency anaemia.